TritonVM/triton-vm/specification/arithmetization.md

 **Relations to Other Tables**

+1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes `div`, the operands and result exist as a row in the uint32 table.
+1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes `lt`, the operands and result exist as a row in the uint32 table.
+1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes `and`, the operands and result exist as a row in the uint32 table.
+1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes `xor`, the operands and result exist as a row in the uint32 table.
-1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes a uint32 operation, the operands and result exist as a row in the uint32 table.
+1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes `rev`, the operands and result exist as a row in the uint32 table.

 ## Instruction-Specific Transition Constraints